Anthropic decision theory: Applying Anthropic Decision Theory

-The Presumptuous Philosopher was introduced by Nick Bostrom \cite{anthbias} as a way of pointing out the absurdities in SIA.
+The Presumptuous Philosopher was introduced by Nick Bostrom \citep{anthbias} to point out the absurdities in SIA.
 In the setup, the universe either has a trillion observers, or a trillion trillion trillion observers, and physics is indifferent as to which one is correct.
-Some physicists are preparing to do an experiment to determine the correct universe, until a presumptuous philosopher runs up to them, claiming that his SIA probability makes the larger one nearly certainly the correct one.
-In fact, he will accept bets at a trillion trillion to one odds that he is in the larger universe, repeatedly defying even strong experimental evidence with his SIA probability correction.
+Some physicists are about to do an experiment to determine the correct universe, until a presumptuous philosopher runs up to them, claiming that his SIA probability makes the larger one nearly certainly the correct one.
+In fact, he will accept bets at a trillion trillion to one odds that he is in the larger universe, repeatedly defying even strong experimental evidence with his huge SIA probability correction.

+Note that the argument doesn't work if there is only one presumptuous philosopher in either universe.
+For then, the number of other observers doesn't matter: the philosopher will find each universe equiprobable (he's a trillion trillion times more likely to exist in the larger universe, but a trillion trillion times less likely to be the presumptuous philosopher; these effects exactly cancel).
+So the expected number of presumptuous philosophers in the larger universe needs to be a trillion trillion times larger than in the smaller universe.
+Let's take the simplest case: there is one presumptuous philosopher in the smaller universe, and a trillion trillion of them in the larger.

 What does ADT have to say about this problem?
-Implicitly, when the problem is discussed, the philosopher is understood to be selfish towards any putative other copies of himself (similarly, Sleeping Beauty is often implicitly assumed to be selfless, which may explain the divergence of intuitions that people have on the two problems).
-Are there necessarily other similar copies?
-Well, in order to use SIA, the philosopher must believe that there is nothing blocking the creation of presumptuous philosophers in the larger universe; for if there was, the odds would shift away from the larger universe (in the extreme case when only one presumptuous philosopher is allowed in any universe, SIA finds them equiprobable).
-So the expected number of presumptuous philosophers in the larger universe is a trillion trillion times greater than the expected number in the small universe.
+Implicitly, the philosopher is often understood to be selfish towards all, including towards any copies of himself (similarly, Sleeping Beauty is often implicitly assumed to be non-indexical or copy-total altruistic, which may explain the diverging intuitions on the two problems) -- or, at least, the issue of altruism is not seen as relevant.

-Now if the philosopher is indeed selfish towards his copies, then ADT reduces to SSA-type behaviour: the philosopher will correctly deduce that in the larger universe, the other trillion trillion philosophers or so will have their decision linked with his.
-However, he doesn't care about them: any benefit that accrue to them are not of his concern, and so if he correctly guesses that he resides in the larger universe, he will accrue a single benefit.
-Hence there will be no paradox: he will bet at $1:1$ odds of residing in either the larger or the smaller universe.
+If the philosopher is selfish, ADT reduces to SSA-type behaviour: the philosopher will correctly deduce that in the larger universe, the other trillion trillion philosophers or so will have their decision linked with his.
+However, he doesn't care about them: any benefits that accrue to them are not of his concern, and so if he correctly guesses that he resides in the larger universe, he will accrue a single benefit.
+Hence there will be no paradox: he will bet at 1:1 odds of residing in either universe.